The methodology of the Salaf with regards to praising rulers

 Whoever intends to advise a ruler on a matter, he should not do so publicly.
 Rather, he should take him by the hand and advise him in private.
 If he accepts the advice, all is well.
 If he does not accept it, he has fulfilled his duty.[3]

-This wisdom behind this is to repel the harm of disunity which eventually leads to rebellion and the shedding of blood.
+The wisdom behind this is to repel the harm of disunity which eventually leads to rebellion and the shedding of blood.

 There is a difference between being patient over their corruption and disobedience, and between encouraging people to show them affection.
-This unfortunate practice of some of the callers – in the name of Salafiyyah, in preoccupying themselves with praising and complimenting the rulers, and extolling their materialistic projects; in fact some of them have reached a stage where they are encouraging the youth to emulate them and take them as their role models.
-Without doubt, this is Ghuluww (going to extremes and being excessive), which we have been forbidden from, and the methodology of the Salaf is far from this.
+This unfortunate practice of some of the callers – in the name of Salafiyyah, in preoccupying themselves with praising and complimenting the rulers, and extolling their materialistic projects; some of them have reached a stage where they are encouraging the youth to emulate them and take them as their role models.
+Without a doubt, this is Ghuluww (going to extremes and being excessive), which we have been forbidden from, and the methodology of the Salaf is far from this.

 The Prophet ﷺ said,